While some people regularly experience twitches, not many understand that this could be a sign that your body is trying to tell you something.

 The Connection Between Hypocalcemia and Twitching

 Have you ever had a sudden, unexpected jerk of your muscle?
-That's called twitching.
-But did you know that having low calcium levels in your bloodstream could be linked to sudden muscle spasms?
+That's called twitching.Low calcium levels in your bloodstream could be linked to these sudden muscle spasms.

 Hypocalcemia is not just about weak bones or teeth; it impacts nerve functions, too.
-When insufficient calcium flows through the bloodstream, our nerves can misfire, causing pesky twitches.
+When insufficient calcium flows through the bloodstream, our nerves can misfire, causing twitches.

-Without sufficient Vitamin D intake or sunlight exposure (our bodies produce vitamin D when the skin is exposed to the sun), we risk developing hypocalcemia.
+Without sufficient vitamin D intake or sunlight exposure (our bodies produce vitamin D when the skin is exposed to the sun), we risk developing hypocalcemia.

 If you've been skimping on outdoor time or live where sunshine is scarce during winter, consider checking your vitamin D level.